omahs/availproject.github.io/docs/clash-of-nodes/karnot.md

 ---
 id: karnot
-title: DRAFT - How to Deploy App-Chains Rollups using Karnot
+title: How to Deploy App-Chains Rollups using Karnot
 sidebar_label: Karnot App-Chains
-description: 'Discover how to utilize the Avail Goldberg testnet as a DA layer to build RollApps with the Dymension Froopyland testnet.'
+description: 'Discover how to build app-chains with Karnot that utilize Avail as a DA layer.'
 keywords:
   - documentation
   - avail